-Sign up to get solar installed on or before December 15th 2023 to save up to $6000 through the Solar STC Federal Rebate NOW!
+Sign up before 23rd December 2023 to save up to $6000 through the Solar STC Federal Rebate NOW!

 Are you in a new home or managing multiple properties?
 Congratulations!
 You might be eligible for significant savings through the Small-scale Technology Certificates (STCs) Federal Rebate for solar panels.